 2 tsp salt

 Place a cup of water and the remaining ingredients except for the chicken in a double-bagged gallon size zip top bag.
 Add the rinsed chicken (always rinse meats before using) to bag, toss it up a bit with a spoon and seal, pressing out as much air as possible.
-Marinate / brine for no longer than 3 or 4 hours but at least 2, turning and rearranging a couple of times.
+Marinate / brine for no longer than 3 or 4 hours but at least 2, turning and rearranging a couple of times dietary supplements for weight loss.
 Don’t be afraid to throw in some macerated fresh herbs like oregano or thyme or even an un-macerated rosemary sprig??

 1 large chopped green/red/yellow/orange sweet pepper